wso2con/2025-BCN-choreo-tutorial-2/README.md

     1. Go to `Dependancies > Connections`
     1. Select `Service` as the connection type
     1. Select `Accounts` service
-    1. Provide the connection name as `Accounts Connection`
+    1. Provide the connection name as `Accounts`
     1. Click `Create`
     1. You will be taken to the connection page automatically
     1. Copy the connection string to `components.yaml`